farizmamad/tumbuh-kembang/README.md

 6. update a child
 7. delete a child and all of the developments
 8. Get details of a child
-9. [coming soon] add a new development of a child
+9. add a new development of a child
+10. get all developments of a child
-10. [coming soon] update a development of a child
+11. update a development of a child
-11. [coming soon] delete a development of a child
+12. delete a development of a child

 ## Entities
 1. User